JoelMichaelRutter/wax_crate_MS5/README.md

     6. **Edit Details** - (Partially Satisfies User Story 23) This button is only rendered for superusers, it accesses the edit_record view and serves the edit record template.
 There’s some redundancy included here as the view checks for superuser login to ensure that this functionality cannot be accessed by using the URL pattern.
 It fires the record ID down the URL and then the view accesses the record in the database and instantiates a form with the records data already pre-populated.
 We'll look more at this functionality later.
     7. **Delete** - (Satisfies User Story 24) Similar to the above functionality, this button is only rendered for superusers and the permissions of the user are checked within the delete_record view to ensure that the URL pattern cannot be entered by regular users to delete records from the shop.
 There's some defensive programming applied to this functionality.
 Clicking this button doesn’t actually delete the record but instead triggers a modal with a warning which is demonstrated below.
     <img src="readme-images/delete_record.png" width="700" alt="An image of the wax crate delete record functionality with annotations">
-1. **Header** - To let the admin know which record they are deleting; I included the title of the record in the heading.
+1. **Header** - To make it clear to the admin to know which record they are deleting; I included the title of the record in the heading.
-2. **Record Image & Details** - Just to be clear, to the admin which record is being deleted, I've included the record image and details to provide further context to which record will be deleted.
+2. **Record Image & Details** - Just to be clear to the admin which record is being deleted, I've included the record image and details to provide further context to which record will be deleted.
 3. **Warning** - As a warning, I've advised that this action cannot be undone.
 4. **Cancel & Delete** - The cancel button will dismiss the modal, as will the cross button and clicking anywhere other than the modal container.
 The real delete button is housed within the modal.
 This fires the record id down the URL to the delete_record view which finds the entry within the database and calls the delete function.
 The admin is the redirected back to the records page with a feedback message displayed.
 ### **Record Details**